 This course offers an introduction to Old Catholic theology in an ecumenical context.
-Old Catholic theology is understood as the main theological currents as they exist in the Union of Utrecht of Old Catholic Churches.
-The topics covered by the course include the following aspects of Old Catholic theology and tradition: the history of Old Catholicism, spirituality, ecumenism, canon law and ecclesiology, liturgy, and systematic theology.
-After the online edition of this summer school last summer the organisation aims to offer the course face-to-face again in Utrecht in the summer of 2022 (pending the development of the pandemic - a final decision will be made towards the end of May 2022).
+Old Catholic theology is understood as the main theological currents as reflected in the Union of Utrecht of Old Catholic Churches.
+The topics covered by the course include the following aspects of Old Catholic theology and tradition: The History of Old Catholicism, Spirituality, Ecumenism, Canon Law and Ecclesiology, Liturgy, and Systematic Theology.

-The course includes an exploration of religious art in cooperation with the main Dutch museum on this topic, Museum Catharijneconvent.
-Participants will also engage with Old Catholic liturgy and church music.
-Furthermore, attention will be given to the episcopal city of Utrecht, as a key site of the history of Dutch Christianity in general and of Old Catholicism in particular.
-A new feature will be an excursion to the city of Amsterdam and its fascinating history of both religious tolerance and hidden Catholicism.
-Besides attending lectures and excursions there will also be the possibility to participate in social activities in which you can learn from the knowledge and background of your fellow students and have a good time together as well.
+The course also includes an exploration of religious art in cooperation with the main Dutch museum on this topic, Museum Catharijneconvent.
+Participants will also engage with Old Catholic liturgy and church music by attending Mass in St. Gertrud’s Cathedral.
+Because of its succes, the excursion to Amsterdam, where the participants will tour sites of (Old) Catholic history will be offered again this year.
+Besides lectures and excursions, it will also be possible to participate in social activities, in which you can learn from the knowledge and backgrounds of your fellow students and have a good time together as well.

-At the end of the course, students will have a broad overview of main topics and themes in Old Catholic theology and spirituality and will be able to pursue further independent study of the subject.
-The course is at the introductory level of an M.Div. curriculum; good BA students may also apply, as well as others.
+At the end of the course, students will have a broad overview of major topics and themes in Old Catholic theology and spirituality and will be able to pursue further independent study of the subject.
+The course is at the introductory level of an M.Div. curriculum; good BA students may also apply.
 Students may be expected to do advance reading for the course.

-More information about the programme and lecturers can be found in the Day-to-day programme that can be downloaded by the button below.
+More information about the programme and lecturers can be found in the Day-to-day programme that will be uploaded as soon as possible..

-This course can be combined with a second week of advanced studies: 'The Early Church as Ideal - Old Catholic Theology Beyond the Basics'.
-This course is offered in immediate connection with the introductory course.
+This course can be combined with a second week of advanced studies: Old Catholic Theology beyond the Basics: In search of being Church in Communion.
+That course is offered in immediate connection with the introductory course.
 Combining both courses leads to a reduction of the total course fee.
-You can apply for the combination track here: Old Catholic Theology: The Early Church as Charism and Challenge.
+You can apply for the combination track: Old Catholic Theology: Communion as Calling and Challenge.

 - Students of theology interested in Old Catholicism and ecumenism;